-ViaTalk may be lacking a few key features, but the VoIP provider is right on target when it comes to ease of setup and support options.
-The service provides detailed instructions on its site about how to set up its phone adapter, which are supplemented with helpful pictures.
+This internet phone service provides detailed instructions with illustrations on its site about how to set up the phone adapter.
 Even if it’s your first experience with VoIP, it should only take you a few minutes to set up the system.
 Beyond setup instructions, available support options include a searchable knowledgebase and a FAQs section complete with troubleshooting questions.
-We had no problem finding answers to our questions, but if you need more direct help, you can speak with a ViaTalk representative via email, telephone or live chat.
+If you need more direct help, you can speak with a ViaTalk representative via email, telephone and live chat.

-ViaTalk’s plans include a second line at no extra cost, and the residential plans boast unlimited long-distance calling.
+ViaTalk’s plans include a second line at no extra cost.

 This service does not provide a mobile app.